 \section{Conclusions}

 In this paper, we proposed an uncertainty-aware 3D object tracking pipeline that utilizes a Variational Neural Network-based version of TANet 3D object detector to generate predictions with uncertainty in two different ways, i.e., internally with variance estimation and externally with covariance estimation.
 Predictions from the detector are introduced into the uncertainty-aware tracker that utilizes the estimated uncertainty to determine the measurement noise in the Kalman filter, leading to an improvement in MOTA, F1 and ML metrics.
-We use a pretrained TANet model to initialize mean weights of a Variational TANet and initialize the variance weights with small values.
-The resulting model is trained using the regular training procedure and leads to a much better tracking performance compare to the models trained from scratch.
+We also proposed an effective way to perform transfer learning from pretrained TANet to the proposed VTANet.
+This way, effective existing models can be used to create corresponding variational models.
+The resulting model is trained using the regular training procedure and leads to a much better tracking performance compared to the models trained from scratch.

 \begin{small}